Chateau de Langeais, Indre-et-Loire visitors guide

 France This Way comment: although Langeais castle is not one of the most important castles to visit in the Loire Valley if your time is limited, it is certainly worth a visit if you have the time and are nearby.

-The castle, like many in the Loire Valley, combines the dual roles of defensive fortifications and comfortable living - you can appreciate the former as you arrive at the castle with its high walls and towers, while the interior of the castle is furnished rather as a comfortable place to live.
+The Chateau de Langeais, like many in the Loire Valley, combines the dual roles of defensive fortifications and comfortable living - you can appreciate the former as you arrive at the castle with its high walls and towers - while the interior of the castle is furnished rather as a comfortable place to live.
+It combines the medieval style, with large towers and a drawbridge, with renaissance elements such as elegant stone windows.

 Visiting Langeais Castle